Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Acknowledgments

 \section{Acknowledgments}

 The authors thank The Engineering and Physical Sciences Research Council for the support of this work through the grant EP/N023781/1.
-We also thank Pavel Berloff, Mike Cullen, John Gibbon, Georg Gottwald, Nikolas Kantas, Etienne Memin, Sebastian Reich, Valentin Resseguier, and Aretha Teckentrup for useful and constructive discussions throughout the preparation of this work.
+The work of the second author has also been partially supported by a UC3M-Santander Chair of Excellence grant held at the Universidad Carlos III de Madrid.
+We thank Pavel Berloff, Mike Cullen, John Gibbon, Georg Gottwald, Nikolas Kantas, Etienne Memin, Sebastian Reich, Valentin Resseguier, and Aretha Teckentrup for useful and valuable discussions throughout the preparation of this work.
+We thank the anonymous referees for their constructive comments and suggestions, which have helped us to improve the paper.